-The rights and obligations of clearing members, their clients and CCPs under EMIR and the Indirect Clearing RTS differ in certain respects from the rights and obligations available under the CEA and the Commission's regulatory regime.
+The clearing member disclosure statement, referenced above, describes in greater detail the rights and obligations of clearing members, their clients and CCPs under EMIR and the Indirect Clearing RTS in the event of a clearing member default.
+These rights and obligations differ in certain respects from the rights and obligations available under the US Customer Protection Regime.
 We note immediately below three significant differences.